leudz/shipyard/guide/master/src/fundamentals/iterators.md

 {{#include ../../../../tests/book/iterators.rs:world}}
 ```

-THe "extra" `&mut` is unfortunate but necessary.
+The "extra" `&mut` is unfortunate but necessary.

 ## Views